What Is 2x Plus 11

 Beyond Simple Substitution: Solving Equations

 The expression 2x + 11 often appears within equations.
 An equation is a statement that two mathematical expressions are equal.
-For example, we might have the equation:
+To give you an idea, we might have the equation:

 2x + 11 = 25